Privacy policy

 3.4.
 Communicate internally and externally

 In connection with communication, e.g., by e-mail, telephone, or other digital means, we may, where applicable, process your personal data.
-Communication takes place both between employees and with external persons.
+Communication on our behalf takes place both between employees and with external persons (e.g. consultants).

 3.5.
 Evaluate and develop our business

-Where applicable, we may use your personal data to compile reports and statistics at an overall level and analyze these for the purpose of following up and evaluating the business.
-We also use these reports and statistics to develop and improve our business, business practices and strategies.
+Where applicable, we may use your personal data to compile reports and statistics at an overall level and analyse these for the purpose of following up and evaluating the business.
+We also use these reports and statistics to develop and improve our business, business practices and strategies, including the website.
 When compiling these reports and statistics, anonymization/pseudonymization of personal data takes place.
-No profiling takes place within the framework of this processing.
+No profiling or automated decisions takes place within these processing activities.

 For analyses carried out within the framework of data quality issues, we may use personal data such as organization number, company form, addresses, company signatory, board of directors, etc. When it comes to quality control, no anonymization of the data takes place.
-No profiling takes place within the framework of this processing.
+No profiling or automated decision takes place within this processing activity.

 3.6.
 Carry out our business